ibc treatment centers

 A multi-disciplinary clinic for IBC would include medical oncologists, breast cancer surgeons, and radiation oncologists who have specific expertise in treating IBC.
 Such clinics are not common and the few that are operating in the US are based out of university centers.
 These university-based hospitals are also conducting and publishing IBC research and creating IBC focused clinical trials based off this research and through building relationships with drug companies.
 These programs include research scientists, pathologists, radiologists, medical oncologists, surgeons, radiation oncologists, plastic surgeons and lymphedema specialists.
 All the medical teams working together assure that the IBC patient doesn’t fall thru the cracks and receive the proper care required for this aggressive disease and to help them live as full lives as possible after their treatment is complete.

 We would be remiss not to mention Dr. Massimo Cristofanilli, MD who is viewed as one of the world’s leading experts on IBC.
 He is a medical oncologist with many years of experience in treating aggressive cancers including IBC and is internationally known in breast cancer drug development.
-He practices at Northwestern University in Chicago, Illinois where he leads a center for molecular medicine and performs research into the use of liquid biopsies in IBC.
-For more information about his current role see this article.
+He practices at New York Presbyterian Hospital /Weill-Cornell where he holds a leadership position and pursues advancing research, care and quality of life for patients with IBC.

 As interest is growing in IBC care, some positive changes are coming.
 Clearly to have IBC research done at all/most hospitals or cancer centers is cost prohibitive based on the incidence of this cancer.
 In addition, research resources are limited however, there are medical centers that wish to be known as Centers of Excellence for IBC.
 These centers will have teams especially trained to give the proper standard of care for IBC without the research component.
 As these centers are developed, we will add them to this article.